Collage of three D.C. plates.

 1935 Passenger plate no. 1-882

-It was also in 1935 that the lowest all-number plates were considered reserved, as discussed on our Reserved Passenger plates page.
+The lowest all-number plates appear to have been more formally considered reserved in 1935 compared to previous years, as discussed on our Reserved Passenger plates page.

 Just the Facts...